How to Transfer a Balance on a Credit Card: Lower Your APR, Pay Less Money

 We’re talking about transferring credit card debt from one card to another here.
 But, depending on your lender’s policy, you may be able to transfer balances from other account types as well.

-Some issuers even allow bank balance transfers — these are just like any other balance transfer, except the funds from the balance transfer card go to a bank account instead of another credit card or loan.
+Some credit card companies even allow bank balance transfers — these are just like any other balance transfer, except the funds from the balance transfer card go to a bank account instead of another credit card or loan.
 So the bank account’s balance goes up, and the credit card’s balance increases too.

 You can transfer all or a portion of your card balance.
 In most cases, it probably makes sense to transfer the entire card balance, or as much as possible.